American imperialism: American media and cultural imperialism

-In contrast, many other countries with American brands have incorporated these into their own local culture.
+International relations scholar David Rothkopf disagrees with the notion that cultural imperialism is an intentional political or military process, and instead argues that it is the innocent result of economic globalization, which allows access to numerous US and Western ideas and products that many non-US and non-Western consumers across the world voluntarily choose to consume.
+Many countries with American brands have incorporated these into their own local culture.
 An example of this would be the self-styled "Maccas," an Australian derivation of "McDonald's" with a tinge of Australian culture.